 Join a local cycling club – Nothing makes a hobby more fun than being able to share it with others.
 I have my own group of traveling girlfriends – The Travel Hags – and we bike together.
 But finding your own local group can make the biking experience more informative and fun.
 Google “cycling clubs [your state]” or ask your local bike shop about cycling groups in your area.

 Stay out of traffic as much as possible – This is my opinion.
-In my day job I drive between 1500 and 2000 miles per month on rural highways and state roads.
+In my day job, I drive between 1500 and 2000 miles per month on rural highways and state roads.
 The number of drivers I see texting, talking on their phones, searching for music stations or God knows what else – while driving – is astounding.
 There are so many distracted drivers on the road.
 Drivers think bikers are watching out for them, and bikers think the drivers are watching out for the bikes.
 It’s a recipe for disaster.
 If you are a beginner or someone who is simply biking for the pleasure of it, stay out of automobile traffic as much as possible.
-Choose rarely traveled roads or exclusive hiking / biking trails.
+Choose rarely traveled roads or exclusive hiking/biking trails.

-FOR GOD’S SAKE Wear a helmet – Anything – a large pebble, a small animal, a tire blow out, a simple pot hole – can cause you to fall down on a bicycle.
+Wear a helmet – Anything – a large pebble, a small animal, a tire blow out, a simple pothole – can cause you to fall down on a bicycle.
 Hitting your head on the ground can cause life-long consequences.
 This from the NY Dept of Health says it all.
 “When your head hits the ground, your skull stops but your brain continues to travel, crashing against the skull.
 The impact of the brain against the skull bruises and damages delicate brain tissue.
 It often results in lifelong changes in the way you think, act, feel and move.
 Helmets absorb the shock of the impact, and prevent or reduce the severity of the crash between the brain and skull.”
 It’s not worth the risk.
 Wear a helmet.

-And yes, travel hags … fat girls CAN ride bikes.
+Fat girls CAN ride bikes.

 If you like this post, SUBSCRIBE by email for updates (free).